 - Good source of vitamin C, vitamin A, and vitamin K

-I could ALSO write a whole post about ginger (probably will at some point!) but here’s some of the good stuff:
+I could also write a whole post about ginger but here are some of the Ayurvedic benefits of ginger:

 - Great for nausea